-The AC4 Associate Director of Finance & Operations manages the general operations of the Advanced Consortium on Cooperation, Conflict and Complexity (AC4).
-As a Part Time, benefits eligible Officer of Administration, the Associate Director works to implement the following regular duties and responsibilities: 1) Management and oversight of financial operations, including serving as departmental approver for all operations, conducting regular financial accounting on restricted and unrestricted funds, overseeing financial transactions, and training staff on EI policies, 2) management of staff and human resources operations including general supervision of AC4 staff and time, effort reporting and payroll for all AC4 personnel, 3) Office and infrastructure management, and 4) other limited duties as needed.
+Reporting to the Director, the Associate Director of Finance & Operations manages the general operations of the Advanced Consortium on Cooperation, Conflict and Complexity (AC4).
+The Associate Director works to implement the following regular duties and responsibilities: 1) Management and oversight of financial operations, including serving as departmental approver for all operations, conducting regular financial accounting on restricted and unrestricted funds, overseeing financial transactions, and training staff on EI policies, 2) management of staff and human resources operations including general supervision of AC4 staff and time, effort reporting and payroll for all AC4 personnel, 3) Office and infrastructure management, and 4) other limited duties as needed.

 Management of AC4???s Financial Operations: